happio/onebox_api_doc/README.md

   api :show, 'get user profile' do
     desc 'get user profile'
-    tags :mobile, :web            # tags make you be able to group your apis permissions :member           # permissions specify that this api can be call be which roles of your app header do
+    tags :mobile, :web            # tags make you be able to group your apis permissions :member           # permissions specify that this api can be call by which user roles of your app header do
       param "User-id", :string,   # param can be used in header, body, response and code
         desc: 'user id',